-- 1. If such situation(previous (1)) persists, the engine is switched to the idle mode. - If shutdown warning alarm is indicated on the display, move the forklift truck to safe place before auto shutdown, and turn the engine off.
+- 1. If such condition (as previous described) persists, the engine is switched to the idle mode. - If shutdown warning alarm is indicated on the display, move the forklift truck to safe place before auto shutdown, and turn the engine off.